 How to make yogurt cheese?

-Making your homemade yogurt cheese is not only super easy, but it’s also much cheaper than buying ready-made.
-You can add any flavorings you like, such as herbs, garlic or onion powder, or even some grated Parmesan cheese.
+Making your homemade yogurt cheese is not only super easy, but it’s also much cheaper than the one that I buy ready-made.
+I also prefer to add flavorings you like, such as herbs, garlic or onion powder, or even some grated Parmesan cheese.
 You can also add chopped cooked veggies, like broccoli or zucchini.
 It is excellent if you have extra vegetables in your refrigerator-that need using up.

 - How to make coconut yogurt?